 A roof leak can happen for many different reasons.
-Adiseal roof leak sealant is a great product to carry out emergency roof repair & a permanent fix for a leaking roof.
+Adiseal roof leak sealant is a great product to carry out emergency roof repair and a permanent fix for a leaking roof.
 It will work on both flat & pitched roofs.

 Although Adiseal roof leak sealer will do a great job at fixing the leaking roof, it is best to get a professional roofer to diagnose & repair the roof.

 There are 2 main types of roofs, flat roofs & pitched roofs.
 Flat roofs usually have felt stuck on whilst pitched roofs have either tiles or slates but sometimes even felt shingles.
 Flat roofs can also have other material on top to stop the water coming through.

 If a felt flat roof is leaking, the most probable reason is the felt has either developed a crack or the felt has peeled away from the surface it was stuck on.
 Rainwater will work it’s way into these gaps and will come through the ceiling.
 Sometimes the lead flashing can also come away from the felt causing a leaking roof.

 If the flat roof has a different material other than felt then most probably it has developed a crack in the material.
 This can happen for a number of reasons including exposure to UV, expansion & contraction due to temperature changes, high wind & something walking on top of it.